Inside the prosecution of the Capitol rioters

 Michael Sherwin: You could see it was getting more riled up.
 And more people with bullhorns chanting and yelling.
 And it became more aggressive.
 Where it was initially pro-Trump, it digressed to anti-government, anti-Congress, anti-institutional.
 And then I eventually saw people climbing the scaffolding.
 The scaffolding was being set up for the inauguration.
 When I saw people climbing up the scaffolding, hanging from it, hanging flags, I was like, "This is going bad fast."

-49-year-old Michael Sherwin is a federal prosecutor from Miami.
+Michael Sherwin, 49, is a federal prosecutor from Miami.
 After successful terrorism and espionage cases, the Trump administration asked him to fill a temporary vacancy leading the Washington U.S. Attorney's Office.
-That's how, on January 6th, Sherwin found himself launching a 50-state manhunt -- made urgent by what was coming in just two weeks.
+That's how, on January 6th, Sherwin found himself launching a 50-state manhunt — made urgent by what was coming in just two weeks.

 Michael Sherwin: After the 6th, we had an inauguration on the 20th.
 So I wanted to ensure, and our office wanted to ensure that there was shock and awe that we could charge as many people as possible before the 20th.
 And it worked because we saw through media posts that people were afraid to come back to D.C. because they're like, "If we go there, we're gonna get charged."